leflambeur/rkvst-docs/content/contributing/formatting-content/style-guide/index.md

 The title of the Rendered Article needs to be entered into the metadata manually and should match the title of the API as described in the OpenAPI spec being rendered.

+For an example of how this renders please see [the example OpenAPI Render Page](../../playground/openapi-example-render) in the Playground.

 ## Callouts and Blockquotes

 Adding Callouts and Blockquotes can be very useful to highlight interesting or specific information that users should be aware of.